Advertisement

 MAYTAG BLUE CHEESE

 Handmade in central Iowa, Maytag Blue was one of the first great American farmstead cheeses.
-It is ripened in caves dug into the rolling hills of the Iowa countryside, just as Roquefort is ripened in caves (though naturally-occurring) in southwest France.
+It is ripened in caves dug into the rolling hills of the Iowa countryside, just as Roquefort is ripened in caves (though naturally occurring) in southwest France.
 However, Maytag is a cow’s milk cheese, while Roquefort is made from sheep’s milk.
 Maytag Blue Cheese is made by the same family that produces washing machines.
-Fritz Maytag, son of Frederick Louis Maytag, founded the Maytag Dairy, and also owns the Anchor Brewing Company.
+Fritz Maytag, son of Frederick Louis Maytag, founded the Maytag Dairy and previously owned the Anchor Brewing Company.
 Perhaps not coincidentally, the cheese pairs well with a medium-bodied ale or lager, or a glass of sweet wine.

 Maytag Blue